trufflesuite/drizzle-utils/packages/new-block-stream/README.md

 const { observable, subscription } = createNewBlock$({ web3 });
 ```

-Will fallback to polling if not a WebSocketProvider.
+Will fallback to polling if provider is not a WebSocketProvider.

 Polling using a HttpProvider: